SafeTrans: LLM-assisted Transpilation from C to Rust: Introduction

-We used \emph{SafeTrans} to perform a total of 15,918 translations across 2,653 C programs and six LLMs.
-The combination of basic repair with few-shot guided repair achieves compilation repair success rates of up to 93.5\% for \gpt{} and 89.8\% for \dsChat{}.
+To this end, we developed \emph{SafeTrans}, a framework for evaluating LLMs in their C-to-Rust code translation capabilities.
+We used SafeTrans to perform a total of 15,918 translations across 2,653 C programs and six LLMs.
+The combination of basic repair with few-shot guided repair achieves compilation repair success rates of up to 93.5\% for \texttt{gpt-4o} and 89.8\% for \texttt{DeepSeek-V3}.
 Guided repair effectively resolves challenging Rust compilation errors, such as trait implementation failures, with an average resolution rate of 58.7\%, and borrow-checker violations with an average rate of 74.2\% across all LLMs.
-Overall, our repair techniques collectively achieve substantial improvements in computational accuracy (CA), increasing the overall translation success rate from 54\% to 80\% for \gpt{}.
-Even smaller models, such as \qwen{} and \dsCoder{}, nearly double their CA, highlighting the broad applicability and effectiveness of our approach.
+Overall, our repair techniques collectively achieve substantial improvements in computational accuracy (CA), increasing the overall translation success rate from 54\% to 80\% for \texttt{gpt-4o}.
+Even smaller models, such as \texttt{Qwen2.5-Coder} and \texttt{DeepSeek-Coder}, nearly double their CA, highlighting the broad applicability and effectiveness of our approach.

 In summary, we make the following main contributions: \begin{itemize} \item We present the design and implementation of SafeTrans, an end-to-end framework for comprehensively evaluating the C-to-Rust code transpilation capabilities of LLMs.